 One of the best benefits of any open source project is that it never runs out of ideas.
-Independent developers can contribute to the development of the project and fix bugs and vulnerabilities as quickly as possible.
+Independent developers can contribute to the project’s development and fix bugs and vulnerabilities as quickly as possible.

 Read the Qubes OS in detail.

-Similarly, the tool I am going to discuss in this article, firejail, is a great tool for separating applications from other parts of the system.
+Similarly, the tool I will discuss in this article, firejail, is a great tool for separating applications from other parts of the system.

 What is Firejail?